 The perfect combination of sweet and tangy, bacon is involved and canned beans makes this Calico Bean recipe is easy to make.
 Perfect in my book.
 A few years ago, our company, Heritage Title, formed a committee and published a cookbook to sell with the proceeds earmarked for charity.

-This recipe comes from my direct supervisor, April Kovari, Vice President of Sales and Marketing.
 After hearing several co-workers singing its praises, I’ve wanted to make this pot of beans for a long time.
 I have no idea what took me so long, it’s a great recipe.

 Recipe for Calico Beans